TheExiledCat/SimpleRest.NET/docs/guides/Getting Started.md

 - The framework uses URI templates following the `RFC 6570` specification
 - All handlers are async to ensure better performance
 - JSON serialization is handled automatically
-- The logging system can be configured with different levels (NONE, LOW, MEDIUM, HIGH, LONG, DEBUG), you can also create your own loger by implementing `ISimpleRestLogger`
+- The logging system can be configured with different levels (NONE, LOW, MEDIUM, HIGH, LONG, DEBUG), you can also create your own logger by implementing `ISimpleRestLogger`
 - Route parameters are strongly typed when accessed and must be manually converted from `object?` to their corresponding type
-- Framework is NativeAOT compatible